laurburke/laurburke.github.io/_pages/resources.md

    Resources
 </h2>
 <p style="font-size:16px;">
 When I was first starting out in my professional career, I scoured the internet for hours looking for resources that could help me on my journey - professional organizations, places to volunteer, slacks to join, blogs to follow, podcasts, and various others.
-I've compiled this list of what I've found with the hope of it helping others along the way. <span style="color:#039fb9"> fkdljf </span>
+I've compiled this list of what I've found with the hope of it helping others along the way.
 </p>